Skip to content

 This is where Oura’s pricing becomes either a deal-breaker or a non-issue, depending on what you want.

-The ring costs $299.
-But the meaningful data — detailed sleep stages, HRV trends, personalised recovery insight — sits behind a $5.99/month subscription ($59.99/year).
+Gen 3 cost $299 at launch and is no longer sold by Oura directly; the Ring 4 starts around $349, currently promoted with 12 months of membership included (verify at checkout — Oura’s support pages still describe one included month), and the newer Ring 5 starts at $399.
+Either way, the meaningful data — detailed sleep stages, HRV trends, personalised recovery insight — sits behind a $5.99/month membership ($69.99/year).
 Without it you get basic metrics and a daily recovery score, but no breakdown of why the night was good or bad.
-For a device you already paid $300 for, $60 a year to actually understand your sleep is reasonable; the fair complaint is that competitors include their analytics without the recurring fee.
-Whoop and Garmin bundle theirs.
+For a device you already paid $300-plus for, $70 a year to actually understand your sleep is reasonable; the fair complaint is that some competitors include their analytics without the recurring fee.
+Samsung’s Galaxy Ring and Garmin’s wearables bundle theirs.
+Whoop goes the other way entirely — subscription-only, $199–$359 a year depending on tier since its May 2025 repricing.
 Oura’s defence is that its algorithms require continuous backend processing — a fair point that still stacks cost.

 Design and comfort: the thing Oura genuinely got right

-The ring comes in titanium and silver finishes, in multiple sizes, and it simply doesn’t announce itself.
+The ring has a titanium body in silver, black, stealth, and gold finishes, comes in multiple sizes, and it simply doesn’t announce itself.
 You can wear it in a meeting, to bed, and in the shower, and nobody knows you’re tracking anything.
-Water resistance is rated to 100m, so swimming and showers are fine, and the titanium version holds up better if you’re rough on gear.
+Water resistance is rated to 100m, so swimming and showers are fine, and the brushed finishes hide scuffs better if you’re rough on gear.
 Most people report forgetting it’s on their finger within a few days — and that passive, invisible wearability is Oura’s actual competitive edge.

 Who should buy the Oura Ring — and who should skip it